-Searching for a 16″ bike for your daughter (or granddaughter)?
+Searching for a girls 16 inch bike for your daughter (or granddaughter)?
 With so many options out there, it can be confusing to know what to buy.

 And the bad news is that *most* “girls bikes” that you can buy at Walmart or on Amazon are cute but don’t actually ride that well.
 They tend to be heavy, have awkward geometry, and are built with cheap sub-par components.

-Here we’ve offered up our five favorite 16 inch bikes for girls.
+Here we’ve offered up our five favorite girls 16 inch bikes.
 These bikes are pretty but even more importantly, they are lightweight, have kid-specific geometry, and are durable.
 Because you shouldn’t have to choose between looking good and being fast.

 Down below we’ve also included a comparison chart, and tips on how to choose a 16 inch girls bicycle.

 But First, Do You Need To Buy a “Girls Bike”?

 First things first: there’s no such thing as a “boys” bike or a “girls” bike.
 Kids bikes are kids bikes are kids bikes.

 Unlike adult bikes that do come in gender-specific models, “girls bikes” are merely more feminine versions of their counterparts.
 Girls bikes don’t have different geometry, or a special saddle, or any other difference of any actual functional purpose.